fabiogueunige/experimentalRob/readme.md

 The goal of our algorithm is to make the robot turning, finding all the markers inside the arena, reorder the finded marker through their ids, put a circle arount the markers and show a photo with all the finded marker reordered.

 # Problems
-This code is developed using ros2 version humble, so there are some problems running the code with foxy, and there are some prblmens trying to executee the code inside docker.
+This code is developed using ros2 version humble, so there are some problems running the code with foxy, and there are some problems trying to execute the code inside docker.